C

 Where to Find Common Goldeneyes

-The common goldeneye is only found in North America.
-Here, they are most likely to be seen in the United States and Canada, with only a small non-breeding region found in Mexico in the states of Chihuahua and Durango, as well as along the Gulf of California and Gulf of Mexico.
+The common goldeneye is found across both North America and Eurasia.
+In North America, they are most likely to be seen in the United States and Canada, with a small non-breeding region in parts of Mexico.

 Aside from a small year-round population in Montana and Maine, the entirety of the United States population is non-breeding.
 This means that goldeneyes can only be found here during the fall and winter months.
 There is a year-round population along the United States and Canadian border, with much of northern Canada and Alaska maintaining a thriving breeding population during the spring and summer months.